 How to come up with fresh content ideas for your HR tech blog

 You run a blog in the HR tech space.
-Some people even read it - well done you.
+Some people even read it - great stuff.

 But now the pressure’s on to keep them reading.